Moving Expense Deductions

 Distance Test

-To be deductible, the following distance test, using the shortest distance using common routes, must be satisfied:
+To be deductible, this distance test, using the shortest distance using common routes, must be satisfied:

 Old Home to New Job Location Distance − Old Home to Old Job Location Distance ≥ 50 Miles